API Integration: A Practical Guide to Maximizing Business Efficiency

 Fundamentally, these methods are the same, albeit with a few subtle differences.

-Software vendors, lately, have acknowledged the need for integration.
+Lately, software vendors have acknowledged the need for integration.

-So a lot of commercially renowned platforms provide predefined native integrations.
+So, a lot of commercially renowned platforms provide predefined native integrations.
 These work as middleware that handles the needs of small and large businesses alike.

 For instance, with a simple drag-and-drop interface, you can easily integrate popular applications like Jira, Salesforce, Zendesk, ServiceNow, etc.